Caleb-Kylib/Restaurant-web-app/README.md

 # Restaurant-web-app
-Online ordering and online reservations features
+this web-app supports Online ordering and online reservations for same date or specific date services.